-In 2017, in compliance with the European and national regulation on market abuse, Enel has:
+In 2018, in compliance with the European and national regulation on market abuse, Enel has:

-- kept regularly updated the register for all individuals and legal entities with access to inside information through the exercise of his or her employment, profession or duties on behalf of the Company or the other companies belonging to the Group.
-In June 2017, the policy adopted by the Company on this regard was updated in order to take into account the substantial new provisions introduced by the EU legislation; - applied to the Group the rules on internal dealing, concerning the transparency of transactions involving the shares or bonds issued by the Company, derivatives or other related financial instruments linked thereto carried out by major shareholders, representatives/exponents of the company, and persons closely associated with them.
-In particular, in 2017, the legal framework on internal dealing applied to the types of transactions identified by the relevant EU laws, insofar as they concerned the shares or bonds issued by Enel, derivatives or other related financial instruments linked thereto, and carried out by "relevant persons".
+- kept regularly updated the register ("insider list") for all individuals and legal entities with access to inside information through the exercise of his or her employment, profession or duties on behalf of the Company or the other companies belonging to the Group as well as the list of the persons which have access to relevant information.
+In June 2017 and, lastly, in December 2018, the policy adopted by the Company on this regard was updated in order to take into account both the substantial new provisions introduced by the EU legislation and the relevant indications contained in the mentioned Consob Guidelines; - applied to the Group the rules on internal dealing, concerning the transparency of transactions involving the shares or bonds issued by the Company, derivatives or other related financial instruments linked thereto carried out by major shareholders, representatives/exponents of the company, and persons closely associated with them.
+In particular, in 2018, the legal framework on internal dealing applied to the types of transactions identified by the relevant EU laws, insofar as they concerned the shares or bonds issued by Enel, derivatives or other related financial instruments linked thereto, and carried out by "relevant persons".
 This category includes shareholders who own at least 10% of the Company's share capital, the directors and regular statutory auditors of Enel, as well as 11 other managerial positions identified within Enel by the chief executive officer in accordance with the criteria indicated in the applicable law, since they have regular access to inside information and the power to take managerial decisions that could affect the future developments and business prospects of the Company.
-Please note that in March 2017, the board of directors of Enel, having acknowledged the material amendments introduced in 2016 by the relevant EU applicable law, deemed appropriate to approve an ad hoc company regulation on internal dealing, updated in July 2017, that is available to the public at the Company's website.
+Please note that in

+March 2017, the board of directors of Enel, having acknowledged the material amendments introduced in 2016 by the relevant EU applicable law, deemed appropriate to approve an ad hoc company regulation on internal dealing, updated in July 2017, that is available to the public at the Company's website.